joegattnet/joegatt.net-client/README.md

 # joegatt.net - client

-*This is work in progress - turning [joegatt.net](http://joegatt.net) from a monolythic Rails website to an Angular/RoR pattern.
-The file structure and apps were seeded from [NG6-starter](https://github.com/angular-class/NG6-starter).*
+*This is work in progress - turning [joegatt.net](http://joegatt.net) from a monolythic Rails website to an React-Redux/RoR pattern.
+The file structure was seeded from [React Redux Universal Hot Example](https://github.com/erikras/react-redux-universal-hot-example).*

 *A more generic version will be available at [nembrot.org](https://github.com/nembrotorg/nembrot-client).*